 A. Hospital or sanitarium or nursing home or unit group building thereof, provided that:

-The height requirements may be exceeded if every portion of the building above the height limit is at least as many feet distant from lot lines as that portion of the building is in height.Editor's Note: The Bulk Regulations Summary Table appears at the end of this chapter.
+The height requirements may be exceeded if every portion of the building above the height limit is at least as many feet distant from lot lines as that portion of the building is in height.

-Editor's Note: The Bulk Regulations Summary Table appears at the end of this chapter.

-Editor's Note: The Bulk Regulations Summary Table appears at the end of this chapter.

-Editor's Note: The Bulk Regulations Summary Table appears at the end f this chapter(2) The minimum distance between main buildings in unit group on the zoning lot shall be as follows:
+(2) The minimum distance between main buildings in unit group on the zoning lot shall be as follows:

 Front-to-front or front-to-rear, or rear-to-rear, two (2) times the height of the taller building, but not less than seventy (70) feet.